Vyral/jason-bramblett/_posts/2021-11-01-sell-when-it-makes-sense-for-you.md

 Should you cash out now or wait?
 A lot of people are leaning toward taking the money and running.
 At the end of the day, it always comes back to why.
 Why sell?
 A nice, fat equity cash out is a good reason, but there’s more that needs to go into that decision.

-**You can watch the full message above, or navigate to topics that interest you via the timestamps provided below for your convenience:**
+**You can watch the full message above or navigate to topics that interest you via the timestamps provided below for your convenience:**

 0:41 — Appreciation is like real estate’s fool’s gold